yagzkarabulut/Twitter-Clone/README.md

 <h1>Twitter Clone</h1>

-This project was created with React.
+This project was created with React and Firebase.

 <h2>LIBRARY</h2>